-Exploring Montana by car is one of the best road trips out west!
-With diverse cities, incredible attractions and a heaping dose of nature, road trippers can experience a lot in Montana during a short amount of time.
+Exploring Montana by car is one of the best road trips in the US West!
+With diverse cities, incredible attractions and a heaping dose of nature, Montana road trippers can experience a lot in a short amount of time.

 Each day of our Montana road trip is filled with exciting sights and activities.
 Throughout our Montana itinerary, we include pertinent information, like where to stay, what to see and tips for drinking and dining.
 We also provide links to more detailed Montana travel information.
 Additionally, for each day, we include a link to a Montana map marked with the day’s route and highlights.

-Buckle in because this is a huge adventure!
+Buckle in because this is a huge adventure of the absolute best things to do in Montana.
 Our Montana road trip planner includes everything you need to prepare for your amazing vacation.

-Be sure to Save, Pin or Bookmark this Montana road trip blog post so that you can easily access it while planning (and during!) your trip.
+Be sure to Save, Pin or Bookmark this Montana road trip blog post so that you can easily access it while planning your trip to Montana!

 DAY 1 of Your Montana Road Trip: KALISPELL – 2 NIGHTS

-Kick off Day 1 of your Montana road trip itinerary in Kalispell!
-After arriving, getting settled in and picking up a few essentials (bear with us as we drudge through the details!), then set off on foot to explore Kalispell.
+Kick off Day 1 of your Montana road trip itinerary in Kalispell.
+After arriving, getting settled in and picking up a few essentials, set off on foot to explore Kalispell.

 Getting To Montana